Akachain/docs/landscape.rst

 On top of the stock Hyperledger Fabric, Akachain provides several Software Development Kits (SDKs) that accelerate the process of applications development on Akachain:

-1. AKC - Golang SDK: https://github.com/Akachain/akc-go-sdk, The Golang SDK offers a number libraries to help with writing Golang based chaincode on Hyperledger Fabric.
+**AKC - Golang SDK**: https://github.com/Akachain/akc-go-sdk, The Golang SDK offers a number libraries to help with writing Golang based chaincode on Hyperledger Fabric.
 Notables lirabries are: Advance Unit Test SDK, High Throughput SDK and High Secure SDK.

-2. AKC - NodeJS SDK: https://github.com/Akachain/akc-node-sdk, The NodeJS SDK provides several libraries to assist writing Decentralized Applications (DApp) using NodeJS on Akachain.
+**AKC - NodeJS SDK**: https://github.com/Akachain/akc-node-sdk, The NodeJS SDK provides several libraries to assist writing Decentralized Applications (DApp) using NodeJS on Akachain.

-3. AKC - DataSync Module: DApp template that periodically synchronizes Hyperledger Fabric transactions to an external PostgreSQL database to allow better data analytic functions.
+**AKC - DataSync Module**: DApp template that periodically synchronizes Hyperledger Fabric transactions to an external PostgreSQL database to allow better data analytic functions.

 2.2.
 Middleware and Tools
 -------------------------

 We provide a number of pre-built Middleware and tools support developers and network administrators to develop/deploy/monitor blockchain applications and private Fabric network.

-1. Development Toolkit: Take your time and try our `development tool <https://accounts.akachain.io/login?redirectUrl=https://dev.akachain.io&description=Development%20Tool>`_.
+**Development Toolkit**: Take your time and try our `development tool <https://accounts.akachain.io/login?redirectUrl=https://dev.akachain.io&description=Development%20Tool>`_.
 The tool allows developers to write and upload their chaincode directly to Akachain Test Network with 2 peers.
 It also automatically exposes REST APIs for DApp to call to those deployed chaincodes.

-2. Wallet Management: Akachain provides
+**Wallet Management**: Akachain accounts are linked to customer public keys.

-3. Blockchain Monitoring Toolkit:
+**Blockchain Monitoring Toolkit**:

-4. network Management Toolkit:
+**Network Management Toolkit**:

 2.3.
 Industry Solutions and Templates
 -------------------------------------